whyhow-ai/schemas/art/art-transactions/README.md

 - Who owns a particular artifact?
 - Which artifacts are involved in a legal dispute?
 - What are the connections between dealers, looters, and auction houses?

+## Credit

+Schema designed by Shawn Graham, as part of a SSHRC funded research ['The New Organigram Project'](https://carleton.ca/xlab/current-projects/#sect2).